Some advice if your teen chooses this path.

 If you and your student have determined that applying “undeclared” is the most reasonable option (see previous post for considerations), here’s some guidance on how best to approach college admissions.

 Find colleges with “exploration” programs In these programs specifically designed for the “undeclared” major, students “explore” their interests by taking a variety of courses, working with a mentor or even finding an internship.

 Get college credit in high school Credits from AP and IB courses, or other college level classes, make a difference.
-These can count toward required general education courses for many majors, creating room in a student’s schedule in case he changes his program of study and making it easier to graduate in four or five years.
+These can count toward required general education courses for many majors, creating room in a student’s schedule in case they change their program of study, making it easier to graduate in four or five years.

 Search for colleges that offer a variety of majors Kids with wide ranging interests need a college that will allow them to look around.
 Large universities tend to provide the most choices, but don’t discount the small liberal arts schools if they offer all the majors your student is talking about.

 Meet with a professor or department head You can sign up for an appointment when you schedule a college tour and information session.
 Consider this if your student wants to learn about a specific area of study.

 Dual majors, minors and making your own I have yet to go on a college tour where our student guide didn’t share that they were double majoring, or had at least one minor.
 Colleges encourage students to combine their interests.
 I know someone dual majoring in two related areas, and minoring in three others.
 My daughter’s major requires her to have one minor but she has two.
 The second, dance, is because she couldn’t give up something she’s loved since she was a preschooler.